Lsk-robot/Lsk-robot.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I am Shangke Lyu, an Assistant Professor in Nanjing University.
 My research sits at the intersection of robotics, control theory, and machine learning, with a focus on ensuring **trustworthy, transparent, and explainable robot motion behavior generation** through a combination of data-driven learning and model-based optimal control.
 My research interests span the fields of robot motion control, reinforcement learning, and autonomous behavior generation in open world, with applications to legged robot locomotion, human-robot interaction and embodied AI.

+I have founded the

 # 🔥 News